wangwanlu09/BRMM_webapp/README.md

 - **Admin Login Route (`/admin`):** The `admin()` function operates as the handler for the administrator login, performing credential validation through POST requests, directing to admin dashboard upon successful login, and rendering the "adminLog.html" template for GET requests on the `/admin` route.

-- **Admin Dashboard Route (/admin/dashboard):** This route allows administrators to view the list of drivers and perform searches in POST requests.

-- **Admin Edit Runs Route (/admin/editruns):** This route is for administrators to edit driver run data, with the option to filter by driver and/or course in POST requests.
+**Admin Dashboard Route (`/admin/dashboard`):** The `admin_dashboard()` function handles both GET and POST requests at the `/admin/dashboard` path.
+It displays a list of junior drivers and facilitates driver searches.
+On POST request, it retrieves and presents search results based on provided driver names (surname or first name).
+The rendered `adminmain.html` template showcases the driver list.

+- **Admin Edit Runs Route (`/admin/editruns`):** The `editruns()` function, forming the backbone of the `/admin/editruns route`, facilitates administrators in editing driver run data.
+It offers filtering by driver and/or course in POST requests.
+The route enables data retrieval from the database for viewing and editing and presents an interactive interface for selecting drivers and courses via the `admineditrun.html` page.
+The helper functions get_full_drivers() and get_full_courses() retrieve complete lists of driver and course names, while additional functions like update_db(), get_original_values(), and editruns() are responsible for managing database updates, filtering criteria, and run data modifications.

-- **Edit Run Form Route (/editrunsform/<driver_id>/<course_name>/<run_number>):** This route is used to edit specific driver run data.
-It allows updates to fields such as run time (seconds), cone hits (cones), and wrong directions (wd) for the selected run.
-These updates can be made by submitting the form.
+- **Edit Run Form Route (/editrunsform/<driver_id>/<course_name>/<run_number>):** The `editrunsform()` function manages the adjustment of individual driver run details via the `/editrunsform/<driver_id>/<course_name>/<run_number>` route, allowing modifications to run time, cone hits, and wrong directions.
+It provides error messaging within the "editrunsform.html" template and supports data submission for updates.

 - **Admin Add Driver Route (`/admin/adddriver`):** `The adddriver()` function, handled by the `/admin/adddriver` route, manages the addition of new drivers.
 It validates input fields such as names, birthdates, caregiver information, and car selection.
 Upon receiving a POST request, it retrieves car details, course information, and associated run numbers from the database.
 Validating the input, it redirects to the adddriverresult route, passing the verified input.
 For GET requests, the function renders the `adminadddriver.html` template, displaying form fields and any related error messages.
 Auxiliary functions like get_car_number(), get_course_name(), and get_caregiver() provide necessary database information to facilitate the driver addition process.

+- **Admin Add Driver Result Route (`/admin/adddriver/result`):** This route is responsible for processing data related to adding new drivers, handling both GET and POST requests.
+The function `adddriverresult()` retrieves and processes the driver's personal details, car information, and course data from the request's arguments.
+It then performs validations such as confirming the car number's existence.
+Upon ensuring the data's validity, it inserts the driver's information into the database, incorporating the driver, run, and course tables.
+If any data is missing or if inconsistencies are found, it provides appropriate feedback or error messages.

+- **Admin Add Success Route (`/admin/add/success`):** The `addsuccess()` function serves as the route for displaying a success page.
+On GET requests, it renders the "successpage.html" template, providing a success message to the user.

 ## Assumptions and design decisions